CityUHK-CALAS/cityuhk-calas.github.io/content/news/13-10-23-CityU-Apps_Lab/index.md

 ---

 Information Day draws huge crowds to campus on 19 October.
-CityU Apps Lab has co-organized this workshop during the Information Day.
+CityUHK Apps Lab has co-organized this workshop during the Information Day.

 <!--more-->